isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 The measures specific to the finance sector are accessible at <a href = "https://www.mas.gov.sg/news/media-releases/2020/safe-re-opening-of-more-customer-services-in-the-financial-sector">https://www.mas.gov.sg/news/media-releases/2020/safe-re-opening-of-more-customer-services-in-the-financial-sector</a>.

+#### **Estate Agents and Real Estate Salespersons**

+The Council for Estate Agencies (CEA) has released an advisory dated 26 May 2020 on the Phase 1 resumption of property transaction activities by estate agents and real estate salespersons after the circuit breaker period.

+<a href="https://www.cea.gov.sg/docs/default-source/module/pressRelease/2df90c4e-89ff-4789-a95b-e84567c8da13.pdf" target="_blank">PDF</a>

 #### **Manufacturing and Production Facilities (Factories, Plants, and Logistics Centres)**